Azure/aks-baseline-windows/Scenarios/AKS-Secure-Baseline-PrivateCluster/Terraform/03-win-aad-import.md

 cd ./Scenarios/AKS-Secure-Baseline-PrivateCluster/Terraform/03-AAD-import
 ```

 In the "variables.tf" file, update the security group and defaults to reflect the display names as needed to either match exsisting groups or create names that fit your requirements.
-Also, update Terraform State variables to match storage account used for state file.
+Also, update Terraform State variables to match storage account used for state file backend config.
+Key value is set in provider.tf.
 ### Update the following values to your powershell instance:
 ```
 $TFSTATE_RG =""
 $STORAGEACCOUNTNAME = ""
 $CONTAINERNAME = ""
-$KEY = ""
 $ARM_CLIENT_ID =""
 $ARM_CLIENT_SECRET =""
 $ARM_TENANT_ID =""